Writer and Director David Pearson recceing Brother Of All Battles Summer 2017

 Producer, Elizabeth M Hemlock launched new feature project, Counter Measures at Cannes May 2017

-Director of 'Counter Measures' Zachary Miller - 2 Bulls on The Hill Productions, France, at MIF 2017 with Elizabeth alongside their international co-producers.
+Director of 'Counter Measures' Zachary Miller - 2 Bulls on The Hill Productions, France, developing project with Elizabeth alongside their international co-producers.

 2017 High Profile Events with Industry Figures

 2017 has seen David Pearson run a number of high profile events with industry figures for film students at Reading University including most recently a session on how directors work with actors with actress Kelly Macdonald (Black Mirror, Train Spotting, & No Country For Old Men) and director James Hawes (Black Mirror, Undercover & Penny Dreadful), two highly talented practitioners who generously shared their knowledge and insights in an interview with David and by them carrying out some constructive and revealing and helpful practical exercises.
 Other sessions have included BAFTA winning director Olivia Lichtenstein, acquisitions lead Beatrice Newmann, journalist and Film CYmru Chair Mike Gubbins, Filmdoo CEO Weerada Sucharitkul, director Ruhi Hamid and screenwriter and novelist Maurice Caldera.

 BLACK CAR HOME AT ORLANDO FILM FESTIVAL 2015

 The film has been chosen for screening at the Orando Film Festival in the USA 21st -25th October. www.orlandofilmfest.com/